 Technology Assessed / Refined Production per unit (qtl/h) Net Return (Profit) in Rs. / unit BC Ratio

 13 14 15 16

-Farmer's practice 32.50 14300/- 1.82:1
+Farmer's practice 45,235 30,235/- 3.01:1

-Hybrid variety 50.25 22110/- 2.10:1
+Technology Assessed 50,351/- 34,351/- 3.14:1

 Technology refined

-- 1. Title of on-farm trials: Assesment of Chemical on the control of Blast disease of rice. - 2.
+- 1. Title of on-farm trials : Assessment of Chemical on the control of Blast disease of rice . - 2.
 Problem diagnose: Heavy loss due to Blast. - 3.
 Thematic area: Crop Protection - 4.
 Details of technology selected for assessment: Chemical control by Kitazene 0.5 g/lt - 5.
 Source of technology: IGKV, Raipur - 6.
 Performance of the Technology with performance indicators: Satisfactory - 7.
-Final recommendation for micro level situation: Application of Kitazene (0.5 g/lt) is one of the Chemical can effectively be used to control Blast in Paddy. - 8.
-Process of farmers participation and their reaction: Farmers were able to understand importance of application of Kitazene and that it was able to check Blast disease.
+Final recommendation for micro level situation : Application of Kitazene (0.5 g/lt) is one of the Chemical can effectively be used to control Blast in Paddy. - 8.
+Process of farmers participation and their reaction : Farmers were able to understand importance of application of Kitazene and that it was able to check Blast disease.

-0.1.0.
-100 .i.c.
-Results of On Farm Thats Crop/ enterprise Farming situation Problem Diagnosed Title of OFT No. of trials Technology Assessed Parameters of assessment 1 2 3 4 5 6 7 Paddy Rainfed Heavy loss due to Blast.
-Assesment of Chemical on the control of Blast disease of rice 04 Kitazene (0.5 g/lt) is one of the Chemical can effectively be used to control Blast in Paddy.
-1. No. of Panicle per plant 2.
-Length of Panicle 3.
-Yield 4.
-Infected Plant /Sq.
-Meter 5.
-BC Ratio 6.
-Farmers Reaction
+Crop/ enterprise Farming situation Problem Diagnosed Title of OFT No. of trials Technology Assessed Parameters of assessment 1 2 3 4 5 6 7 Paddy Rainfed Heavy loss due to Blast.
+Assesment of Chemical on the control of Blast 04 Kitazene (0.5 g/lt) is one of the 1.
+No. of Panicle per plant

+disease of rice Chemical 2.
+Length of

+can Panicle

+effectively 3.
+Yield

+be used to 4.
+Infected

+control Plant /Sq.

+Blast in Meter

+Paddy.
+5. BC Ratio

+6. Farmers

+Reaction

-No. of farmers
+No. of farmers · · · •

-No. or farmers
+Data on the lu lu stification for

 Data on the parameter Results of assessment Feedback from the farmer Any refinement done Justification for refinement

 8 9 10 11 12

 The chemical was able

 to control Blast